edgedelta/docs/docs/basic-onboarding.md

 ## Step 2: Access Edge Delta

 1. Navigate to [admin.edgedelta.com](https://admin.edgedelta.com/), and then click **Sign up**.
 2. Complete the missing fields, and then click **Register**.
-You will be redirected to the **Welcome to Edge Delta** screen in the Edge Delta app.
+You will be redirected to the **Welcome to Edge Delta** screen in the Edge Delta App.

 ***

 ## Step 3: Deploy the agent to an existing integration

-1. In the Edge Delta app, select your operating platform.
+1. In the Edge Delta App, select your operating platform.
 2. In **Enter Environment Tag**, enter a descriptive tag to explain where the agent will be deployed.
 3. Click **Continue**.
 4. Select an integration type to flow data into Edge Delta.
 5. Complete the missing fields, and then click **Continue**.
 6. Copy the pre-populated agent command.
 7. Open a terminal or command line prompt, then paste and run the command.
-8. In the Edge Delta app, click **I Ran Deploy Commands**.
+8. In the Edge Delta App, click **I Ran Deploy Commands**.
 9. The agent will take a few minutes to deploy and authenticate with Edge Delta.
 10. After a successful deployment, click **Go To Status Page**.
 11. In the window that appears, you can click **Go To Demo Environment** to see a pre-populated account where you can view and test data.